hometownjlu/nomogram/README.md

 We do not have as much overlap between applicants and obgyn residents because not everyone applied to CU OBGYN residency.

-Filter out fellows if they have a lower userid number?
+Filter out fellows because they will have a lower userid number?